Pyleks/milestone-project-two/README.md

 I also encourage the visitors to visit the code itself to make their feedback even more relevant.

-Strong but not overwhelming colors have been chosen to emphasis on the features.
+Strong but not overwhelming colors have been chosen to emphasis on the simplicity.

 ## Features
 - Feature 1: allows users to try them self at a new type of snake game by controlling the snake to capture as much food as possible.